ayonli/injectable-ts/README.md

 }

 // `inject()` is a pure JavaScript function which returns a new function that
-// accepts a class constructor and a property name.
+// accepts a class prototype and a property name.
 // This code will inject `Service` into SomeClass (you can pass the second
-// argument `data: any[]` to inject() for instantiation as well). inject(Service)(SomeClass, "service");
+// argument `data: any[]` to inject() for instantiation as well). inject(Service)(SomeClass.prototype, "service");

 // Since TypeScript supports declaration merging, so you can add the property
 // to the class declaration and consider it as an interface.